boisbb/PGPa_Volumetric_Rendering/README.md

 For further info please read the documentation file in the `doc` folder.

+(Project created as part of PGPa course on BUT, FIT.
+30/30pts)

 ## Running the program
 In the repository there is a `CMakeLists.txt` file included.
 Please make sure that you have installed the required libraries which are:
  - [glfw](https://www.glfw.org/)